-The limited liability company (LLC) form of business is the newest invention in business forms.
-It's also the most flexible, especially when it comes to taxes.
+The limited liability company (LLC) form of business is the newest invention in business forms, adding simplicity of organization to liability protection.
 An LLC can be taxed in several different ways to save on taxes for the business and its owner.

-In this article, we'll look at the LLC form of business, how an LLC is usually taxed, how being taxed as a corporation can be of benefit to the business, and the process of electing this tax option.
+In this article we'll look at the LLC form of business, how an LLC is usually taxed, how being taxed as a corporation or S corporation can benefit your business, and the process of electing this tax option.

-By default, if you do not elect otherwise, your LLC is taxed in one of two ways, depending on how many owners members are in the LLC:
+By default, your LLC is taxed in one of two ways, depending on how many owners (called "members") are in the LLC:

 - A multiple-member LLC is taxed as a partnership.
 The partnership files an information return on Form 1065, with Schedule K-1's for each member/partner.

 LLC member taxes are based on their share of the income of the business for the year.
 No matter how much or how little LLC members take out of the business for personal use, they are taxed on the full amount of the annual net income of that business.

 In addition to paying income taxes based on their business income, LLC owners are normally considered to be self-employed, and they must pay self-employment tax (for Social Security and Medicare) on their income from the LLC.

 Social Security and Medicare tax is called FICA tax for employees and self-employment tax for self-employed individuals, including business owners.
 It's the same tax and the same total amount, except that FICA taxes are shared by employees and employers and self-employed people pay the full amount of the tax.

 If the LLC elects to be taxed as a corporation, corporate tax rules apply.
 That means the corporation itself is taxed.
 The corporation pays income tax on its net earnings and the owners/members pay income tax on any dividends they receive.